zakaria-elkoh/tik-tak-toe/README.md

 ## How to Play

-1. Open the `index.html` file in your browser.
+1. Open the `index.html` file in your browser or visit the [online version](https://zakaria-elkoh.github.io/tik-tak-toe/).
 2. The game starts with Player 1 (X).
 Click on any cell within the grid to place your mark.
 3. Player 2 (O) takes their turn by clicking on an empty cell.
 4. The first player to align 5 marks in any row, column, or diagonal wins the game.